 The BARcip optimization module

-Born from the combined expertise of Elodys International and Dametis, BARcip is a software solution dedicated to optimizing and monitoring clean-in-place processes.
-Integrated into the MyDametis software, BARcip enables real-time monitoring, analysis, and optimization of CIP.
-This module is also a true operational excellence lever for field operators, who can see in real time where and why to take action.
+Born from the combined expertise of Elodys International and Dametis, BARcip is a software solution dedicated to the optimization and monitoring of Clean-In-Place operations.
+Integrated into the MyDametis EMS software, BARcip allows you to monitor your CIPs in real time, analyze them, and optimize them.
+This module is also a real lever for operational excellence for field operators, who know in real time where and why to act.

 “The value of the BARcip module lies in its ability to validate whether washes comply with the defined criteria and to confirm whether they are effective.
 Its reporting component provides access to all TACT data to identify key optimization points. ”